 Wrapping It Up…

 As we’ve seen, driving online sales in 2021 is no longer about a fancy website.
-It involves everything from influencer marketing on Instagram to having a listing on Google Shopping.
+It involves everything from influencer marketing on Instagram to listing on Google Shopping.
 The market is cut-throat and dynamic.
 No online business can pin all their hopes on a single strategy or platform.
-In order to drive eCommerce sales, you need to make bets on all platforms available.
+To drive eCommerce sales, you must make bets on all available platforms.

-Running an online business, under pressure to grow rapidly, is no easy task.
+Running an online business under pressure to grow rapidly is no easy task.
 What helps, though, is constantly staying in touch with the new and upcoming ways of driving online sales.
-Understanding and utilizing the 7 key factors we’ve listed above is the key to making progress in eCommerce.
+Understanding and utilizing the seven key factors listed above is the key to progressing in eCommerce.
 The world of the internet is a dynamic one.
 Keep striving to adjust and change accordingly, and you will have a successful online business that doesn’t get left behind.